Zoho CRM's Core Data Model and How You Extend It Safely

 The core modules

-Zoho CRM includes standard modules such as Leads, Accounts, Contacts, Deals, Forecasts, and Activities, along with custom modules.
-These are the building blocks every sales team starts with.
+Zoho CRM includes foundational modules such as Leads, Accounts, Contacts, Deals, Forecasts, and Activities, along with extended modules like Campaigns, Products, Price Books, and CPQ.
+Together, these form a holistic platform that supports the entire sales and marketing lifecycle.

 What each one does:

-Leads: unqualified prospects collected from web forms, trade shows, campaigns, or manual entry.
-When a rep qualifies a lead, it converts automatically into a Contact, Account, and Deal, with field mapping carrying data across so nothing gets lost.
+Leads: Unqualified prospects collected from web forms, trade shows, campaigns, or manual entry.
+When a rep qualifies a lead, it converts automatically into a Contact, Account, and Deal.
+Field mapping ensures that no data is lost.

-Accounts: the company or organisation a contact belongs to.
-Related lists on the Account record surface all linked contacts, deals, activities, and emails in one view.
+Accounts: The company or organization a contact belongs to.
+Related lists on the account record provide a unified view of contacts, deals, activities, emails, and more.

-Forecasts: rep and team-level revenue targets with predicted achievement, gap analysis, and anomaly detection powered by Zia.
+Revenue targets set at the rep and team level, along with predicted outcomes, gap analysis, and anomaly detection powered by Zia.

 How the data model is visualised